 freshly ground pepper to taste

 Heat a large nonstick wok over high heat and drizzle enough vegetable oil to coat the bottom.
-Add cooked rice and start to break up the rice using a wooden spoon.
-Add a half teaspoon of sea salt flakes and fold in rice to mix.
-Add prepared green onion, jalapeño, and ham.
+Add the cooked rice and begin breaking up the grains with a wooden spoon.
+Add a half teaspoon of sea salt flakes and fold the rice to mix.

 Comments